-2. Letter from mentor documenting commitment to candidate’s career development.
+2. Letter from mentor documenting commitment to the candidate’s career development, and, if part-time applicant, mentor’s commitment to part-time attendance and completion of the degree.
 Please include a copy of the mentor’s curriculum vitae.

 3. Three letters of recommendation (may include mentor).

-4. Letter from Division Director or Department Chair assuring 80% protected time for research.
+4. Letter from the Division Director or Department Chair assuring 75% or more protected time for research.

-5. Research Plan: The three to five page proposal should describe Specific Aims, Background and Significance, Experimental Methods, Procedures, and Long-Term Objectives.
-Plans exceeding the five-page limit will be returned.
+5. Research Plan: The three to five-page proposal should describe Specific Aims, Background and Significance, Experimental Methods, Procedures, and Long-Term Objectives.
+Research plans exceeding the five-page limit will be returned; the page limit does not include references.
 Be sure to provide a title for your project.

-7. Statement of how this proposed research plan fits into your career objectives.
+7. Statement how this proposed research plan fits your career objectives.

 You may upload your Research Plan, Curriculum Vitae, and Career Statement in the application section labeled Statement of Purpose.

-8. Letter stating confirmation of tuition payment throughout matriculation from responsible person or department on official letterhead.
+8. Letter stating tuition payment confirmation throughout enrollment and, if applicable, support for part-time attendance from the responsible person or department on official letterhead.

-Please send e-Scripts or electronic transcripts to: Arnita.King@vanderbilt.edu
+Please send official e-Scripts or official electronic transcripts to CDM@vanderbilt.edu.

 Proposals will be evaluated on the following criteria:

-- Proposals must outline patient-oriented research that is hypothesis-driven and mechanistic.
+- Proposals must outline clinical and translational research that is hypothesis-driven and mechanistic.

-- Performance of the project must be feasible within a two-year period.
+- Performance of the project must be feasible within two years.

-- Project mentors must have extramural research grant funding that is assured for the duration of the project.
+- Project mentors must have extramural research grant funding that is assured for the project duration.

-- Sponsoring departments will be expected to guarantee that 80% of the candidate’s professional time will be devoted to the goals and objectives of the MSCI program.
+- Sponsoring departments will be expected to guarantee that 75% or more of the candidate’s professional time will be devoted to the goals and objectives of the MSCI program.